-The number of goods vehicles crossing the Canal Cordon in the AM Peak has remained relatively static over recent years, with a small decline of 1% between 2016 and 2017 following a 1% rise between 2015 and 2016.
+The number of goods vehicles crossing the Canal Cordon in the AM Peak has remained relatively static over recent years, but has recently shown an increase of 13% between 2017 and 2018 following smaller rises between 2015 and 2016.
 Overall, the volume of goods vehicles crossing the cordon has remained broadly unchanged since 2009.
-Over the longer period from 2006 to 2017 however, the number of goods vehicles crossing the cordon has decreased by over 52%.
+Over the longer period from 2006 to 2018 however, the number of goods vehicles crossing the cordon has decreased by almost half at 50%.
 The majority of that decrease, 70%, occurred in the period 2006-2007, and coincided with the opening of the Dublin Port Tunnel in 2006 and the implementation of the HGV Management Strategy in 2007.

-Number of Good Vehicles Crossing Cordon in AM Peak Period, 2006-2016
+Number of Good Vehicles Crossing Cordon in AM Peak Period, 2006-2018